-Investing through the QFI scheme involves repatriation and liquidity risks as the market is regulated by the State Administration of Foreign Exchange (SAFE) and the People's Bank of China (PBOC), which may take actions outside the Investment Manager's control.
-Although the relevant QFI regulations have recently been revised to relax certain regulatory restrictions on the onshore investment and capital management by QFIs (including but not limited to removing investment quota limit and simplifying process for repatriation of investment proceeds), it is a very new development therefore subject to uncertainties as to how well it will be implemented in practice, especially at the early stage.
+Investing through a FII license involves repatriation and liquidity risks as the market is regulated by the State Administration of Foreign Exchange (SAFE) and the People's Bank of China (PBOC), which may take actions outside the Investment Manager's control.
+Although the relevant FII regulations have recently been revised to relax certain regulatory restrictions on the onshore investment and capital management by FIIs (including but not limited to removing investment quota limit and simplifying process for repatriation of investment proceeds), it is a very new development therefore subject to uncertainties as to how well it will be implemented in practice, especially at the early stage.
 In addition, the nature of enforcement actions and future regulatory changes cannot be predicted.
-On the other hand, the recently amended QFI regulations are also enhancing ongoing supervision on QFIs in terms of information disclosure among other aspects.
-In particular, QFIs are required to procure their underlying clients (such as the portfolio investing in Mainland China securities via QFI scheme) to comply with PRC disclosure of interests rules and make the required disclosure on behalf of such underlying clients.
-In addition, the China Securities Regulatory Commission (CSRC) may also require QFIs to report the offshore hedging positions related to their domestic investment.
+On the other hand, the recently amended FII regulations are also enhancing ongoing supervision on FIIs in terms of information disclosure among other aspects.
+In particular, FIIs are required to procure their underlying clients (such as the portfolio investing in Mainland China securities via FII program) to comply with PRC disclosure of interests rules and make the required disclosure on behalf of such underlying clients.
+In addition, the China Securities Regulatory Commission (CSRC) may also require FIIs to report the offshore hedging positions related to their domestic investment through the FII license.
 The information reported may include information on the portfolio as applicable.

-AllianceBernstein Hong Kong Limited, a subsidiary of the Investment Manager, has obtained the QFI status.
+AllianceBernstein Hong Kong Limited, a subsidiary of the Investment Manager, holds an RQFII license.

 Foreign Access Regime.
-Under this method, a Portfolio that wishes to invest directly in the CIBM can do so via an onshore settlement agent, who is responsible for making the relevant filings and account openings with the relevant authorities.
+Under this method, a FII that wishes to invest directly in the CIBM can do so via an onshore settlement agent, who is responsible for making the relevant filings and account openings with the relevant authorities.
 Once an account is established, securities may be traded via bilateral negotiation or via click-and-deal.
-Bilateral negotiation is applied to all inter-bank products and uses the China Foreign Exchange Trading System & National Interbank Funding Centre (CFETS), a unified trading platform for the CIBM.
+Bilateral negotiation is applied to all inter-bank products and uses the China Foreign Exchange Trading System &

+National Interbank Funding Centre (CFETS), a unified trading platform for the CIBM.
 One-click trading is only applied to cash bonds and interest rate derivatives.